cr4yfish/learn-better/README.md

 The learning app that helps you learn anything you want.

 ## Description
 This is a project to help people learn better.
-It's main features are the ability to create and share levels of learning, and to subscribe to courses that other people have created.
+Its main feature is the ability to create and share courses.
 The point being that you can learn anything you want, and you can help others learn what you know.

-The main reason for this project is that I would love to have an App like Duolingo but for university subjects, and since I'd have to create a nice way of adding content to it anyway, I thought why not make it a platform for everyone to use - so here we are.
+The main reason for this project is that I would love to have an App like Duolingo but for university subjects, and since I'd have to create a nice way of adding content to it anyway, I thought why not make it a platform for everyone to use, I thought why not make it a platform for everyone to use - so here we are.

 ##